Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 We have proved the first claim of the lemma.
 The second claim follows from the fist one, since it is clear that finite sets do not admit snakes on three points of large elongation.

 \end{proof}

 For the rest of this section, we assume that our graph is finite.
 As before, we consider a metric space of a finite graph $\Gamma$, with edges (not only vertices) included.

 Now we compute the order breakpoint for such graphs.
 It is clear that $\mins$ is equal to $2$ if $\Gamma$ is homeomorphic to an interval.
 We have seen already that $\mins$ is equal to $3$ for a circle or a tripod.
 We start with an example with $\mins(\Gamma) =4$.
+The {\it domino graph} is the graph with 6 vertices and 7 edges, shown at Figure \ref{pic:domino}.

-\begin{lemma} [Order breakpoint of a domino graph] Let $\Gamma$ be a domino graph (with its inner metric, see Picture \ref{pic:domino}).
+\begin{lemma} [Order breakpoint of a domino graph] Let $\Gamma$ be a graph homeomorphic to the domino graph.
 Then for any order $T$ on $\Gamma$, this graph admits snakes on $4$ points of large elongation.
-More precisely, assume that the lengths of the paths between the vertices ($A$ and $B$ on the picture) are at least $1$.
-For any $\varepsilon>0$ there exists a snake on 4 points of diameter $\ge 1/3-\varepsilon$ and of width at most $2 \varepsilon$. \end{lemma}
+More precisely, for any $\varepsilon>0$ there exists a snake on 4 points of diameter $\ge 1/3-\varepsilon$ and of width at most $2 \varepsilon$. \end{lemma}

-\begin{proof} Consider two tripods ${\rm Tr}_1$ and ${\rm Tr}_2$, with segments of length $1/3$, with their joint vertices at two joints vertices $A$ and $B$ of the domino graph (see Picture \ref{pic:domino}).
+\begin{proof} Consider two tripods ${\rm Tr}_1$ and ${\rm Tr}_2$, with segments of length $1/3$, with their joint vertices at $A$ and $B$ (see Figure \ref{pic:domino}).
 By Corollary \ref{cor:tripod} we know that in ${\rm Tr}_1$ there exists a snake on three points of diameter at least $1/3-\varepsilon$ and of width at most $2 \varepsilon$.
-Denote its points $x_1$,$x_2$, $x_3$, here $x_1<_T< x_2<_T x_3$.
-Observe that there is a path from $x_2$ to any point of another tripod ${\rm Tr}_2$ which stays at distance at least $1/3-\varepsilon$ from $x_1$ and $x_3$.
-If $\Gamma$ equipped with our order $T$ does not admit snakes on $4$ points of width at most $2\varepsilon$ and diameter at least $1/3-\varepsilon$, we would see that any point on this path stays (with respect to the order $T$) between $x_1$ and $x_3$.
+Denote its points $x_1$, $x_2$, $x_3$, here $x_1<_T< x_2<_T x_3$.
+Without loss of generality, the distance between $x_1$ and $x_2$ is $\ge 1/3 - \varepsilon$.
+Observe that there is a continuous path from $x_2$ to any point of ${\rm Tr}_2$ which stays at distance at least $1/3-\varepsilon$ from $x_1$.
+If $\Gamma$ equipped with our order $T$ does not admit snakes on $4$ points of width at most $2\varepsilon$ and diameter at least $1/3-\varepsilon$, we would see that any point on this continuous path stays (with respect to the order $T$) between $x_1$ and $x_3$.
 This would show that all points of ${\rm Tr}_2$ are between some two points of the first tripod ${\rm Tr}_1$.
 The same argument shows that all points of the first tripod are between some two points of the second one, and this contradiction implies the claim of the lemma. \end{proof}

 An argument similar to the argument above about the order breakpoint of the domino graph will be used later to estimate the order breakpoint of infinitely presented groups.